-Go on a tour through the village around Bwindi, to visit the traditional healer, local banana beer brewery, visit tea and coffee farms to learn about the process coffee from plant to the consumers cup and be ready to test it during your visit, meet the pygmies who used to be the forest dwellers and fruit gatherers before they were evicted from the forest of the west and learn their way and styles of living in day to day life, meet children at their schools to see how education system goes on and join the local people in their traditional dances and drama.
+Go on a tour through the village around Bwindi, to visit the traditional healer, local banana beer brewery, visit tea and coffee farms to learn about the process coffee from plant to the consumers cup and be ready to test it during your visit, meet the pygmies who used to be the forest dwellers and fruit gatherers before they were evicted from Bwindi impenetrable National park of the west and learn their way and styles of living in day to day life, meet children at their schools to see how education system goes on and join the local people in their traditional dances and drama.
 This walking round trip takes 3 hours spared after tracking Mountain gorillas or you can give it specific day on your trip.

-Location & Accessibility Bwindi National park
+Location & Accessibility Bwindi impenetrable National park

-The National park is located in south- western Uganda about 530kmfrom Kampala, Uganda’s capitalcity.
+The National park is located in south- western Uganda about 530 km from Kampala, Uganda’s capitalcity.
 The park can be accessed by road from different directions such as;

 - Through Queen Elizabeth National park (Mweya)-Kihihi _then Buhoma.
 This route passes through Queen Elizabeth national park’s southern part called Ishasha that is famous for hosting the Tree climbing lions which makes a good stop over for tourists before proceeding to Bwindi.
-Bwindi is 160km from Mweya and 64km from Ishasha.
+Bwindi is 160km from Mweya and 64 km from Ishasha.

 - Kampala- Kabale -Kanungu- Buhoma 7-9hrs journey